tbondois/Advance_Wesnoth_Wars/README.md

 Thanks
 -----------
 Some of theses features are inspired from existing code, saving me lot of times.
-A big thanks particularly to Eagle 11, Ravana, Bob_The_Mighty, for their creation.
+A big thanks particularly to Eagle 11, Ravana, Bob_The_Mighty, Dugi, for their creation.
 And a huge thanks for all developers and Wesnoth WML wiki contributors !